talesm/boto-ui/README.md

 ### How to know when DUI is using the Mouse and Keyboard

-In many situations, you don't want to delegate all interaction for dui, but manage some interactions by yourself.
+In many situations, you don't want to delegate all interaction for boto, but manage some interactions by yourself.
 There are two methods that help with this, wantsMouse() and wantsKeyboard().
 You can call these before instantiating the Frame to know if the mouse or keyboard are being used.
 As an example let's